-Part of a £350bn coronavirus rescue package for the UK economy aimed at the private sector, The Coronavirus Job Retention Scheme was conceptualised very quickly and is one of several initiatives to support employers through the pandemic.
+Part of a huge stimulus package for the UK economy aimed at the private sector, The Coronavirus Job Retention Scheme was conceptualised very quickly and is one of several initiatives to support employers through the pandemic.

 In this blog post we explain the scheme and how it works.
 Further support is also available on the coronavirus business support website.

-The aim of CJRS is to help all businesses by not making staff redundant during the coronavirus outbreak.
+The aim of CJRS is to help all businesses by not making staff redundant during the pandemic and lockdowns.
 The idea is these employees are 'furloughed', retained by the business but kept at home with their wages in part covered by the government.

 This then means these employees can go back to their workplace when the health and economic environments improve.
 Below we cover all the aspects you need to know about CJRS:

 Where there's a lack of work or business closure due to the COVID-19 pandemic, a payroll worker isn't made redundant.
-Instead the employer accesses government support to pay 80% of their wages, up £2,500 per month, whilst they stay at home potentially until the end of October 2020.
+Instead the employer accesses government support to pay 80% of their wages, up £2,500 per month, whilst they stay at home.

-CJRS is available until the end of October 2020 and is administered as a grant from the government.
-Claims can be backdated to 1 March 2020, to make use of the scheme you need to:
+CJRS is administered as a grant from the government and to make use of the scheme you need to:

 1. CJRS will be available to all employees that are on your payroll as of 19 March 2020.